-This course, while examining the history and rationale for early childhood programs, provides an introduction to the theories of child development, the types and philosophies of children's programs, and the role of the early childhood professional which create the foundation for Developmentally Appropriate Practice.
-Designed to provide an overview of the foundation and scope of the field, the course gives students a basic understanding of the field of early childhood education.
+This course, while examining the history and rationale for early childhood programs, provides an introduction to the theories of child development, the types and philosophies of children's programs, and the role of the early childhood professional which create the foundation for Developmentally Appropriate Practice and high-quality childcare.
+Designed to provide an overview of the foundation and scope of the field, the course gives candidates a basic knowledge of the field of early childhood education.
 Observation (PDE Field Experience Stage 1) experience in children's programs for a total of twenty hours is an integral part of the course.

-Corequisite: ECE ECR.
+Corequisite: ECE-ECR.